What Are Turtles Predators?

 Sharks are among the most significant predators of marine turtles.
 They prey on both adult and juvenile turtles, utilizing their keen sense of smell and sharp teeth to catch their prey.
 Killer whales, also known as orcas, are another danger to turtles.
 Orcas have been documented preying on leatherback turtles, using their powerful tails to stun and kill them.
 Additionally, larger fishes such as barracudas and groupers may eat smaller turtles, and their eggs and hatchlings on the shoreline.
 The impact of these ocean predators on turtle populations can be significant, leading to declines in numbers and even extinction in some species.

-You may also like: Can Turtles Take Off Their Shells?
+You may also like: Do Turtles Die With Their Eyes Open?

 Natural Predator-Prey Relationships of Turtles